Everything You Need to Know About How to Train a Puppy (or dog!)

 3. Basic Obedience Training: Sit, Stay, Come

-Basic obedience training not only teaches your puppy essential commands but also helps establish you as the leader in your puppy’s eyes.
+Basic dog training commands are essential for communication and safety.
+These commands not only teach your puppy important behaviours but also help establish you as the leader in their eyes.

 Sit